-If any officer or other person acting in any office or employment in or belonging to the Customs shall take or receive any fee, perquisite, gratuity, or reward, whether pecuniary or of any other sort or description whatsoever, directly or indirectly from any person (not being a person duly appointed to some office in the Customs) on account of anything done, to be done, or omitted to be done by him in any way relating to his said office or employment, except such as he shall receive under any order or permission of the Minister or Director-General, such officer or other person so offending shall, on proof thereof, be dismissed from his office, and he shall be deemed guilty of an offence, and shall be liable on conviction to a fine not exceeding ten thousand rupees; and if any person, not being a person duly appointed to some office in the Customs, shall give, offer, or promise to give any such fee, perquisite, gratuity, or reward, such person shall for every such offence forfeit a sum not exceeding ten thousand rupees.
+4. If any officer or other person acting in any office or employment in or Officer taking any fee or reward on belonging to the customs shall take or receive any fee, perquisite, account of gratuity, or reward, whether pecuniary or of any other sort or description anything done by whatsoever, directly or indirectly from any person (not being a person duly appointed to some office in the customs) on account of anything done, to him relating to his office shall be be done, or omitted to be done by him in any way relating to his said office dismissed.
+Penalty or employment, except such as he shall receive under any order or for offering fee permission of the Minister or Collector, such officer or other person so offending shall, on proof thereof, be dismissed from his office, and he shall [2, 83 of 1988] be deemed guilty of an offence, and shall be liable on conviction to a fine not exceeding ten thousand rupees; and if any person, not being a person duly appointed to some office in the customs, shall give, offer, or promise to give any such fee, perquisite, gratuity, or reward, such person shall for every such offence forfeit a sum not exceeding ten thousand rupees.